 - Increased effectiveness

-Electric vehicles typically have lower ownership costs over 5–10 years compared to ICE cars.
+Electric vehicles literally have lower ownership costs over 5–10 years as compared to ICE cars.

 Conclusion: Is It Time to Switch to an Electric Vehicle?